MicrosoftDocs/PowerShell-Docs/dsc/pullClientConfigID.md

 ## Configuration ID

 The examples below sets the **ConfigurationID** property of the LCM to a **Guid** that had been previously created for this purpose.
 The **ConfigurationID** is what the LCM uses to find the appropriate configuration on the pull server.
 The configuration MOF file on the pull server must be named `ConfigurationID.mof`, where *ConfigurationID* is the value of the **ConfigurationID** property of the target node's LCM.
-For more information see [Publish to a Pull Server using Configuration IDs (v4/v5)](publishConfigId.md).
+For more information see [Publish Configurations to a Pull Server (v4/v5)](publishConfigs.md).

 You can create a random **Guid** using the example below, or by using the [New-Guid](/powershell/module/microsoft.powershell.utility/new-guid) cmdlet.